dtm2451/dittoSeq/Vignette/README.md

           show.others = F)
 ```

+**`do.hover`, `data.hover`** = DBDimPlot only currently.
+I added ggplotly data hover compatibility.
+If you want to quickly learn more about a certain data point, set do.hover = TRUE and data.hover = c("meta-data1", "gene1","meta-data2", "gene2") where you repllace those with the names of whatever metadata or gene expression data you want to show when you hover your cursor over the plot.
+Notes: do.hover=TRUE is incompatibile with the do.letter option, so it will turn letting (described below) off.

 **`do.label`, `label.size`, `highlight.labels`** = in DBDimPlot, for labeling clusters / ages / conditions / any discrete classifier of the cells in the dataset.
 Setting `do.label = TRUE` turns on labeling. `label.size = 10` adjusts the label size. `highlight.labels = TRUE` controls whether there will be a white box around the labels.
 Default are label.size = 5, and highlight.labels = TRUE

 **`ellipse`** = in DBDimPlot, whether an ellipse should be drawn to help orient the clustering of certain groups when plotting discrete variables.
 Usage: `ellipse = TRUE`